-The Countryside Alliance is advising all members to remain vigilant regarding the signs of avian influenza after further outbreaks have been recorded including in a ‘backyard flock’ in Carmarthenshire.
+The Countryside Alliance is advising all members to remain vigilant regarding the signs of avian influenza after further outbreaks lead to a Prevention Zone being extended to cover whole of England and Wales.

-Risks to public health are very low and avain flu does not pose a food safety risk for UK consumers.
+Public Health England have advised the risk to public health remains very low and the Food Standards Agency have said that bird flu does not pose a food safety risk for UK consumers.

 The prevention zone means bird keepers across the country must:

 - Ensure the areas where birds are kept are unattractive to wild birds, for example by netting ponds, and by removing wild bird food sources;

 - Feed and water your birds in enclosed areas to discourage wild birds;

 - Minimise movement in and out of bird enclosures;

 - Clean and disinfect footwear and keep areas where birds live clean and tidy;